AsimSiddiqui222/driver-distraction-detection-cnn-resnet/README.md

 ---
 ## Live Demo
-A real-time driver distraction detection demo is included using OpenCV.
+- A real-time driver distraction detection demo is included using OpenCV.
-### Run The Demo
+- Run The Demo using live_demo.py, change cap = cv2.VideoCapture(0) to cap = cv2.VideoCapture(1) to run an external Camera
+- the demo has 3 models, press 1 for CNN, press 2 for ResNet50 (Frozen), press 3 for ResNet50 (Fine-Tuned)
-live_demo.py
+- live_demo.py
 ---

 ##  How to Run

 ### 1. Install dependencies
-pip install tensorflow numpy matplotlib seaborn scikit-learn pandas
+pip install tensorflow numpy matplotlib seaborn scikit-learn pandas opencv-python

 ### Requirments
 -tensorflow